muratk3n/thirdwave/en/README.md

 always seemed to me Gowers was doing more work keeping the thing together than actually enjoying its results, he was putting more work in than he was getting out basically.. so the project is a fail.
-On focused work, you need focused experts of similar stature, so they can reach a fruitful result..
+On focused work, you need focused expert(s) of similar stature, so they can reach a fruitful result..
 Creation requires intention.
 Only intention can put together the necessary pieces to generate nonlinear power.
 Bunch of jagoffs "coming together" in an ad-hoc fashion will not bring about